florianmainguy/theodinproject/ruby/chess/README.md

 <br>Piece selected by player.

 * **Castling can be made**
-<br>If the player's king is not in check and can't be on the way to castle.
+<br>If the player's king is not in check and can't be on his way to castle.
 And if the king and the rook concerned have not moved since beginning of game.

 * **Game can be saved at beginning of every turn**
 <br>If so, exit the game.
 Player chooses to load a game or create a new one at beginning of game.